lestere312/cs461Defense/index.md

 ## [Presentation](./DesignReview.pdf)

-> We did not receive any non-verbal feed back from our reviewees and limited
+> We did not receive any non-verbal feed back from our reviewers and limited
 > feed back even verbally.
 I think this is due to our project being outside
 > the scope of many peoples understanding of blockchain.
 Since our project still
 > used blockchain technology at this point there was not a lot of helpful